-- Review the SSL settings.
-Click WebSphere Administrative Console Security Settings > SSL Configuration Repertoires > DefaultSSLSettings (or other named SSL settings). - Select the Secure Sockets Layer (SSL) option from the Additional Properties menu.
-You can also browse the file manually by viewing the install_dir/properties/sas.client.props file. - 3.
-Check the property specified by the com.ibm.ssl.protocol file to determine which protocol is specified. - 4.
-Check the cipher types specified by the com.ibm.ssl.enabledCipherSuites.
-You might want to add more cipher types to the list.
-To see which cipher suites are currently enabled: Fo to the properties page of the SSL settings as described above, and look for the Cipher Suites property.
+- Review the SSL settings by browsing the WebSphere Administrative Console Security Settings -> SSL Configuration Repertoires -> DefaultSSLSettings (or other named SSL settings), then selecting the Secure Sockets Layer (SSL) option from the Additional Properties menu.
+You can also browse the file manually by viewing: install_dir/ properties/sas.client.props. - Check the property specified by com.ibm.ssl.protocol to determine which protocol is specified. - Check the cipher types specified by com.ibm.ssl.enabledCipherSuites.
+You may want to add more cipher types to the list.
+To see which cipher suites are currently enabled, go to the properties page of the SSL settings as described above, and look for the Cipher Suites property.
 To see the list of all possible cipher suites, go to the properties page of the SSL settings as described above, then view the online help for that page.
-From the help page, click Configure additional SSL settings. - 5.
-Correct the protocol or cipher problem by using a different client or server protocol and cipher selection.
+From the help page, click Configure additional SSL settings. - Correct the protocol or cipher problem by using a different client or server protocol and/or cipher selection.
 Typical protocols are SSL or SSLv3.